addyosmani/backbone-fundamentals/README.md

 ***Note:*** Suites are executed in the order in which their are described, which can be useful to know if you would prefer to see test results for specific parts of your application reported first.

-Jasmine also supports **spies** - a way to mock, spy and fake behaviour in our unit tests.
-Spies replace the function they're spying on, allowing us to simulate behaviour we would like to mock (i.e test free of the actual implementation).
+Jasmine also supports **spies** - a way to mock, spy and fake behavior in our unit tests.
+Spies replace the function they're spying on, allowing us to simulate behavior we would like to mock (i.e test free of the actual implementation).

 In the below example, we're spying on the ```setComplete``` method of a dummy Todo function to test that arguments can be passed to it as expected.